pevma/Suricata-Logstash-Templates/README.md

 explained here - http://www.pevma.blogspot.se/2014/06/http-header-fields-extended-logging.html

 NOTE:
-In order to use the VLAN template, make sure you have enabled vlan tracking in suricata.yaml -
+If the traffic you are inspecting contains vlans - in order to use the VLAN template, make sure you have enabled vlan tracking in suricata.yaml -

      vlan:
        use-for-tracking: true